-The Complainant considers the disputed domain name to be confusingly similar to trademarks in which it has rights.
+The Complainant considers the disputed domain name to be confusingly similar to a trademark in which it has rights.
 The Complainant claims that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
 According to the Complainant, the Respondent does not use the disputed domain name in connection with any legitimate use.
-Also, according to the Complainant, the Respondent has not been authorized to register or use the disputed domain name.
+Also, according to the Complainant, the Respondent is not affiliated with the Complainant and has not been authorized to register or use the disputed domain name.
 Finally, the Complainant considers that the disputed domain name was registered and is being used in bad faith.
-The Complainant contends that the Respondent knew, or at least should have known, of the existence of the Complainant's trademark and that that this constitutes a clear case of typosquatting.
-The Complainant further claims that the Respondent has used the disputed domain name in order to intentionally attempt to attract, for commercial gain, Internet users to his website, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the Respondent's website.
-The Complainant also contends that the Respondent has engaged in a pattern of trademark-abusive domain name registrations.
+The Complainant contends that the Respondent knew, or at least should have known, of the existence of the Complainant's trademark when registering the disputed domain name.
+The Complainant further claims that the Respondent has used the disputed domain name to intentionally attempt to attract, for commercial gain, Internet users to his website, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the Respondent's website.

 RESPONDENT: